 How do you monitor diseases like keratoconus with your specialty contact lens patients?

-Evaluations.
-Yearly evaluations usually are performed to ensure the contact lenses are working well, and the health of their cornea.
+Yearly evaluations ensure the health of the cornea and that the contact lenses are working well.
 If the cornea gets too thin, I’ll send them to a corneal specialist.
-For example, a patient will need to see a corneal specialist for a potential penetrating keratoplasty or a corneal transplant, when their cornea that has thinned to around 120 microns, which is at its thinnest or really incredibly thin.
+For example, a patient will need to see a corneal specialist for a potential penetrating keratoplasty or a corneal transplant when their cornea has thinned to around 120 microns, which is at its thinnest or incredibly thin.

 Do you ever recommend people to go through the corneal crosslinking procedure?